filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 ### Penalization for faults
 A single consensus fault results into:
-- miner termination and removal of power from the power table,
+- miner suspension for 24 hours (the miner is not allowed to create block during that time)
-- loss of all pledge collateral (which includes the initial pledge and blocks rewards yet to be vested)
+- loss of consensus fault fee

 ### Detection and Reporting